Pauline Alderman: Later life and death

 She moved to Europe in 1938, where she decided to take lessons from Donald Francis Tovey at the University of Edinburgh.
 She moved to at the University of Strasbourg for doctoral studies.
 She returned to Los Angeles in 1940, where she was back teaching at the University of Southern California (USC).
 While teaching, she had composition lessons with Ernst Toch and Lucien Cailliet.
-Alderman presented her dissertation at USC which she named Antoine Boësset and the Air de Cour and in 1946 she received the first PhD regree in music at USC.
+Alderman presented her dissertation at USC which she named Antoine Boësset and the Air de Cour and in 1946 she received the first PhD degree in music at USC.
 In 1952, she became the first Chairwoman of the Department of Music History and Literature which she founded, until her retirement in 1960.
 She died in Los Angeles, California.

 Legacy

 Quote from the USC publication Musicology at USC, A Handbook for Graduate Students 2007–2008:

 In addition to her songs, Alderman composed an opera Bombasto Furioso (1938) and the operetta Come On Over (1940), which won the ASCAP Award for 1940, the first time the prize was won by a woman.

 The International Congress on Women in Music sponsored by International Alliance for Women in Music has established the Pauline Alderman Award for musicological and journalistic works on women in music in 1982.

-Alderman’s students included composer Williametta Spencer.
+Alderman's students included composer Williametta Spencer.